rundeck/docs/docs/manual/projects/node-execution/ssh.md

   type keys.
 - Run key generation command(s) on a secure machine separate from the Rundeck Server.
 - After importing keys to nodes/Rundeck Key Storage remove the generated files from the secure machine.
+- When re-generating keys be sure to over-write the existing key.

 Here's an example of SSH RSA key generation on a Linux system: